Ruandalainen/Arma3-Custom-Scripts/playerObject_init/spotObject/README.md

 Other thing I tested is adding Artillery support via trigger using radio activation.
 That worked on some artillery units not all.
 Maybe there was a problem in the code somewhere which caused some of them to not work.
 I used the script of White Raven on youtube (Video named "Arma 3: Laser Designate Ai Support" link: https://www.youtube.com/watch?app=desktop&v=LmuC0ur1NyY ), though I changed the target position to be "latestSpot" variable via the spotObject script.
 It basically just stores the last object spotted in the "latestSpot" variable and getting it's position with "getPosATL" function.

 ## Example pictures of the setup:
 In this example the playable object is named "me" and is just a random unit with binoculars and the script added to the init field. "latestSpot" variable is not necessary (see How to add something "more" to this script).
-In the picture it shows only part of the script, it doesn't start from "Spot".
+In the picture it shows an old version of the code.
 ![Image showing the setup of the action](spotObjectSetup.png)

 ## Example pictures of the action: